-On July 12, 2018 RENPOWER BELARUS, The Renewable Energy & Power Infrastructure Investors Conference organized by EuroConvention took place in Minsk with the support of SCHNEIDER GROUP as Associate Partner.
+On July 12, 2018, RENPOWER BELARUS, The Renewable Energy & Power Infrastructure Investors Conference organized by EuroConvention took place in Minsk with the support of SCHNEIDER GROUP as an Associate Partner.

 In his speech, Stephan compared the costs of electricity in several European countries and emphasized that renewable energy is not always a costly energy source.
-Finally, he focused on Belarus and the country’s recent changes in the energy policies.
-Belarus plans to start the energy production of its first nuclear power plant with an overall 2400 MW and triple its renewable power capacities to 950 MW in 2020.
-Mr. Hoffmann concluded his presentation’s message with the idea that Belarus could take the advantage out of experience and failures of EU and Germany in the energy transition to make its energy sector ready for the future.
+Finally, he focused on Belarus and the country’s recent changes in energy policies.
+Belarus plans to start the energy production from its first nuclear power plant with an overall 2400 MW and triple its renewable power capacities to 950 MW in 2020.
+Mr. Hoffmann concluded his presentation’s message with the idea that Belarus could take advantage of the experience and failures of EU and Germany in energy transition to make its energy sector ready for the future.